 That depends upon the hunt code.
 When a private land owner applies for vouchers, he or she is permitted to apply for what tags are available in the GMU in which the property resides.
 For example, let's take a look at two different hunt codes: D-M-022-O2-R and D-M-022-P2-R. D=deer; M=buck or male; 022=Game Management Unit #22; O=open and P=Private; R=rifle.
 If you'll notice, the only difference is the third-to-last digit.
 If it shows "O," then you are permitted to hunt on public land as well as the private.
 If it shows "P," then you are only permitted to hunt on the private.
 So, hunter beware.
 For more complete information, you can go online and read all about the Landowner Voucher system or go to Colorado Revised Statutes 33-4-103.

 Any person born on or after January 1, 1949 must have a hunter education certificate prior to purchasing a hunting license.
 Colorado also recognizes hunter education programs of other states or countries as being sufficient in meeting this requirement.
 [Source: CRS 33-6-107(8)]

-Go to the Colorado Division of Wildlife's website under Draw Results & Preference Points.
-Scroll down to the box entitled "Check Draw Results and Preference Points" and complete.
+Go to the Colorado Parks and Wildlife's website under Draw Results & Preference Points.
+Scroll down to the bottom of the page and fill in the boxes.